MTRNord/flathub/README.md

 and then use the following command to copy the plugin into the correct folder:

-`cp -r /app/littlexpconnect <xplane-folder>/Resources/plugins/`
+`cp -r /app/littlexpconnect <xplane-folder>/Resources/plugins/Little\ Xpconnect`

 For example when your X-Plane is installed via steam in your home folder it should look like this:

-`cp -r /app/littlexpconnect /home/<username>/SteamLibrary/steamapps/common/X-Plane\ 12/Resources/plugins/`
+`cp -r /app/littlexpconnect /home/<username>/SteamLibrary/steamapps/common/X-Plane\ 12/Resources/plugins/Little\ Xpconnect`

 ## Help where is the config folder?